ProRank SEO

 Module Tabs

-The Titles & Meta module is organized into specialized tabs for different content types and settings:
+The Titles & Meta module is organised into specialized tabs for different content types and settings:

 Global settings for separators, capitalization, and default behaviors